A Machine Learning Approach to Improving Occupational Income Scores: Introduction

 \section{Introduction}

 Before 1940, data on individual wages and education are not available in the U.S.\ Census.
 Consequently, occupation is often the only measure of labor market outcomes available to economic historians.
-Occupation is a categorical variable; however, many economists use an index of occupational earnings potential as a continuous measure of historical labor market outcomes.
-One popular example is the 1950 occupational income score (OCCSCORE), which is the median income of an occupation in 1950.
-Occupational income scores have been used to examine earnings gaps going as far back at 1850, and studies using this approach have been published in numerous top journals in economics and other fields.\footnote{See section \ref{litreview} for examples.}
+Occupation is a categorical variable; however, many economists use occupational indices as continuous measures of historical labor market outcomes.
+One popular example is the 1950 occupational income score (OCCSCORE), which is roughly the median income of an occupation in 1950.\footnote{The 1950 OCCSCORE is the weighted mean of median male and median female earnings by occupation.} Originally developed by \citet{sobek1995comparability} as a continuous measure of occupational earnings potential, Sobek acknowledged that ``Although the income score is derived from individual-level data, it should not be interpreted as actual income.''
+Since then, occupational income scores have been used to examine labor market outcomes going as far back as 1850, and studies using this approach have been published in numerous top journals in economics and other fields.\footnote{See section \ref{litreview} for examples.}

-Although occupational income scores should be correlated with earnings (for example, physicians and lawyers have higher occupational income scores than laborers), they are obviously an imperfect proxy for true earnings, and it is unclear how much bias this measurement error induces.
-Additionally, it is unclear if 1950 occupational income scores are good measures of labor market outcomes when examining Censuses several decades before 1950.
-While this potential bias has been acknowledged in the literature, no attempt has been made to quantify it and diagnose its impact on inferences.
-In this study, we attempt to measure this bias directly and examine how much it can be mitigated through adjustments to occupational income scores based on demographic and geographic variables universally available to economic historians.
+Although occupational income scores are a reasonable proxy for occupational status, it is unclear how much bias this measurement error induces if researchers are primarily interested in earnings.
+Additionally, it is unclear if 1950 occupational income scores are good measures of income when examining Censuses several decades before 1950.
+While this potential bias has been acknowledged in the literature, only a handful of attempts have been made to quantify and diagnose the impact on inference.\footnote{The most direct example is \cite{inwood2019occupational}, which addresses the performance of occupational income scores in the context of immigrant assimilation in Canada.
+We discuss studies that have critically examined OCCSCOREs in section \ref{litreview}.} In this study, we attempt to measure this bias and examine how much it can be mitigated through adjustments to occupational income scores based on demographic and geographic variables available in all U.S.\ Censuses dating back to 1850.

+We first discuss the potential biases introduced by the use of occupational income scores, decomposing these into two types.
+The first type of bias is due to changes in the earnings accruing to different occupations over time; these are difficult to measure due to a lack of historical income data.
+The second type of bias arises from within-occupation earnings differences across individuals, possibly due to gender, race, age, industry, location, or other factors.\footnote{While we dichotomize these biases, they can naturally interact, as we discuss further in section \ref{lido}.} We consider how these issues may affect the performance of the standard OCCSCORE when used as a proxy for income in an earnings regression, and discuss ways in which we may be able to improve upon OCCSCORE for this purpose.